liaoyuan2017/hello-world/README.md

-my name is chan ,hello everyone! and I'm come from china,thans
+my name is chan ,hello everyone! and I'm come from china,thanks